PalisadoesFoundation/talawa-admin/docs/docs/docs/developer-resources/testing.md

 ## Cypress End-to-End Testing

 Cypress is used for end-to-end testing to ensure the application works correctly from a user's perspective.
-To read more about Cypress testing, please refer to the [Cypress Guide](../../../../cypress/README.md).
+To read more about Cypress testing, please refer to the [Our end to end testing with Cypress guide](./e2e-testing.md).

 ## Debugging Tests